rodneyrick/rodneyrick/README.md

 -->

 # Hi there! 👋
-I'm [Your Name], a Software Engineer & AI Specialist specializing in Data Science, Machine Learning, and Generative AI.
+I'm a Software Engineer & AI Specialist specializing in Data Science, Machine Learning, and Generative AI.
 💡 I love building intelligent applications, optimizing cloud infrastructure, and working on LLM-powered systems.

 ## 🔗 Connect with me: